carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Reference.rst

 As you can see, the edges can be either default or optional, where optional edges are differentiated by an additional ``case`` expression used to calculate the weight of this edge.
+Notice also that we refer to tools via their names (as strings).
+This allows us to add edges to an existing compilation graph without having to include all tool definitions that it uses.

 The default edges are assigned a weight of 1, and optional edges get a weight of 0 + 2*N where N is the number of tests that evaluated to